-The idea for this soup was conceived a long time ago because of a request from a personal chef client.
-Her kids loved my cream of asparagus soup even though it was green.
+I conceived the idea for this Cream of Green Vegetable Soup a long time ago because of a request from a personal chef client.
+Her kids loved my cream of asparagus soup–even though it was green.
 In order for them to consume more good green stuff, she asked me to sneak in a few more vegetables.
 In fact, she once requested every green vegetable be in the soup, including green beans and zucchini.

 It worked and they ate it, but the “green” taste was a bit over the top.
 So, I set out to find a green vegetable combination for her that worked well together.

 Ta-daa!
 Cream of Green Vegetable Soup.

 To this day, this soup and my Simply Pumpkin Muffins remain two of her kids’ favorites!

-Besides kale, Brussels sprouts and broccoli, there’s celery, spinach and potassium-rich potatoes to help thicken and give the soup some body.
-Kale, Brussels sprouts and broccoli work well together because they’re all cruciferous vegetables.
+- Besides kale, Brussels sprouts and broccoli, there’s celery, spinach and potassium-rich potatoes which helps thicken and give body to the soup.

 A small amount of cream at the very end before pureeing provides a hint of richness.
-If you don’t wish to use heavy cream, you can get away without it or use your favorite dairy alternative such as almond or coconut milk.
+If you don’t wish to use heavy cream, you can get away without it or use your favorite dairy alternatives such as almond or coconut milk.

 If using a blender or food processor, please be careful when pureeing hot soups!
 I puree the soup right in the pot with an immersion blender.